 An eager pedagogue, Valérie is a professor of harp and chamber music at the Montreal Conservatory of Music.
 She is also the instigator of the Harpenning series, featuring concerts and workshops aiming to increase the discoverability of the harp and its various facets.

 Widely recognised by her peers and by the public, her path is interspersed with numerous awards.
 In 2008, she unanimously receives her Prix avec Grande Distinction upon completion of her studies at the Montreal Conservatory of Music, under the guidance of Caroline Lizotte.
 Immediately thereafter, she is awarded the Prix d’Europe, the first harpist to win the prize in almost a century.
 This esteemed award allows her to further her studies with Rita Costanzi in New York.
 Her accomplishments continue thereafter: she is named Révélation Radio-Canada, along with being awarded the Prix d’interprétation at the Concours International de harpe de la Cité des Arts de Paris, the Opus Award for the Découverte de l’année, the Création arts de la scène Prize at the Arts Excellence de Culture Mauricie Gala, as well as multiple nominations at the ADISQ Gala.

-Nowadays, Valérie plays on an “Apollonia” harp, one of only thirteen in existence worldwide, crafted by the Italian luthier Salvi.
-This instrument, noted for its exceptionally powerful and rich sound, is graciously on loan to her from the Canimex company of Drummondville (Quebec / Canada), and belonging to the patron of the arts Roger Dubois.
+Valérie plays on an “Apollonia” harp by Salvi, graciously loaned to her by the Canimex company of Drummondville and belonging to the patron of the arts Roger Dubois.